Updated July 11, 2023

 Let’s take a simple example to apply the above formula:

 Suppose the Taxable Income is $1000 and deductible expense amount to $300 with a tax rate of 15%.
-In such a case, the tax shield is computed as follows:
+In such a case, the tax shield compute as follows:

 - Tax Shield = $300*15%